chrif/chrome-telusquebec/README.md

-# Enhancements to an ISP's website (Telus)
+# Enhancements to TELUS Quebec website (unofficial)

 ## Chrome extension

-This extension enriches user experience on the website of an ISP from Quebec (Telus).
-This extension is not approved by Telus.
+This extension enriches user experience on the website of an ISP from Quebec (TELUS).
+This extension is not approved by TELUS.

 ### Features